-Design, development and production of Wildfire Awareness Curriculum, Grades 6 - 12 involved the work and contributions of the listed authors, contributors, and partners, and also staff from the USDA Forest Service, the Hawaii Wildfire Management Organization, and Pacific Wildfire Exchange.
-The hope and intention from the first conceptual meetings about this work with Susan Cordell, PhD, Director and Research Ecologist, and Christian Giardina, PhD, Research Ecologost, USDA Forest Service, Institute of Pacific Island Forestry, have come to fruition due to organizational support and funding.
-Sincerest Si Yu'os Ma'åse- Thank you - to all who worked on ensuring a relevant and rigorous curriculum.
-I want to specially thank Carly Wyman, Center for Getting Things Started graphic designer, who also doubled as a copy editor, putting in an enormous amount of time and energy in this beautiful work.
-Gratitude and appreciation also goes to the Melissa Kunz who contributed to the team's understanding about the importance of data collection and interpretation around wildfires.
-Finally, I thank all the Wildland Firefighters in the Pacific Region, who risk their lives to save the ecosystems that human-caused fires could easily destroy.
+Design, development and production of this Wildfire Awareness Curriculum, Grades 6 - 12 involved the work and contributions of the listed authors, contributors, and partners, and also staff from the Ebiil Society, USDA Forest Service, the Hawaii Wildfire Management Organization, and the Pacific Fire Exchange.
+The authors would like to acknowledge the USDA Forest Service for the financial support to create this curriculum and acknowledge Susan Cordell, PhD, Director and Research Ecologist, and Christian Giardina, PhD, Research Ecologist, of the Institute of Pacific Island Forestry, USDA Forest Service for their expertise, guidance, and review of the curriculum.
+Gratitude and appreciation also goes to Melissa Kunz who contributed to the team's understanding about the importance of data collection and interpretation around wildfires.
+We want to specially thank Carly Wyman, graphic designer, Center for Getting Things Started, who also doubled as a copy editor.
+Finally, we thank all the Wildland Firefighters in the Pacific Region, who risk their lives to save the ecosystems that human-caused fires could easily destroy.